Developers return to architectural review board with Sgt. Jasper plans

 Plans for the new Sgt.
 Jasper development will advance to the second round of the Board of Architectural Review's approval process

 Once again, the members of Charleston’s Board of Architectural Review were presented with plans for the Sgt.
 Jasper site Wednesday.
-But although they were able to offer plenty of comments on how the current design for the proposed 336,000-square-foot development on Broad Street should be built, the choice of whether the project would advance in the approval process had already been made for them.
+But although they were able to offer plenty of comments on how the current design for the proposed 336,000-square-foot development on Broad Street should be built, the choice of whether the project would advance further in the approval process had already been made.

 Following a legal battle between the City of Charleston and Sgt.
 Jasper developers the Beach Company, both parties involved agreed to grant conceptual approval for the project plans, and in return, the developer will set aside nearby land for the construction of a park.
 But Wednesday’s meeting of the BAR was more than just a courtesy presentation.
 It was an opportunity for everyone to reacquaint themselves with what’s being proposed for the site and weigh in on the best possible way to move forward.